Baracoa: Tourism

-There are two music venues near the central Parque Independencia, the touristy Flan de Queso and the more traditional Casa de la Flana.
+There are two music venues near the central Parque Independencia, the touristy Casa de la Cultura and the more traditional Casa de la Trova.

 Nearby are the rivers Miel and Toa, the latter of which has many waterfalls, the best known of which is 'el Saltadero', which is 17 m high.

-The 575 m table mountain el Yunque (the anvil) is 10 km to the west of Baracoa.
+The 575 m table mountain El Yunque ('Anvil') is 10 km to the west of Baracoa.
 It is a remnant of a plateau and because of its isolation it houses several unique species of ferns and palms.
 The only official and easiest approach to climb it starts at campismo El Yunque (simple lodgings for Cubans only), where a guide is obligatory (about 15 euro).

 From Baracoa, it is possible to visit the Parque Nacional Alejandro de Humboldt located about 20 kilometers north.

-Salto Fino is the highest waterfall in the Caribbean, located in this municipality, is produced by a sudden drop in the Arroyo del Infierno (Hell's stream), a tributary of the Quibijan river.
+Salto Fino is the highest waterfall in the Caribbean, located in this municipality, is produced by a sudden drop in the Arroyo del Infierno ('Hell's stream'), a tributary of the Quibijan river.
 That river, along with 71 others, flows into the Toa river, which is the largest river in Cuba.
 The 305-meter-high Salto Fino waterfall is recorded as the 20th-highest water chute in the world.